pi-hole/docker-pi-hole/README.md

     volumes:
       # For persisting Pi-hole's databases and common configuration file
       - './etc-pihole:/etc/pihole'
       # Uncomment the below if you have custom dnsmasq config files that you want to persist.
 Not needed for most starting fresh with Pi-hole v6.
-If you're upgrading from v5 you and used it before your should keep it enabled at the first v6 container start for a complete migration.
-Can be turned off afterwards.
+If you're upgrading from v5 you and have used this directory before, you should keep it enabled for the first v6 container start to allow for a complete migration.
+It can be removed afterwards
       #- './etc-dnsmasq.d:/etc/dnsmasq.d'
     cap_add:
       # See https://github.com/pi-hole/docker-pi-hole#note-on-capabilities